Smoke from Canadian wildfires brings unhealthy air to large swaths of the Midwest

 Smoke from Canadian wildfires hovered over several Midwestern states Saturday, bringing warnings of unhealthy air for at least the third day.

-Canadian environmental officials said smoke from forest fires that was causing reduced visibility and poor quality would persist into Sunday for some areas.
+Canadian environmental officials said smoke from the forest fires would persist into Sunday for some areas.

 “What’s been unique in this go-around is that we’ve had this prolonged stretch of smoke particulates towards the surface, so that’s where we’ve really had the air quality in the red here for the past few days,” said Joe Strus, meteorologist with the National Weather Service in the Minneapolis–Saint Paul area in Minnesota.

-The air quality on Saturday was improving, specifically across the Twin Cities and southwestern Minnesota, he said, but state health officials warned the air could remain unhealthy for sensitive groups through Monday.
+The air was improving Saturday, he said, specifically across the Twin Cities and southwestern Minnesota, but state health officials warned that conditions could remain unhealthy for sensitive groups through Monday.

-The smoke could start to dissipate Saturday before spreading as far south as Tennessee and Missouri.
+Officials said the smoke could spread as far south as Tennessee and Missouri.

 The EPA’s Air Quality Index converts all pollutant levels into a single number.
 The lower the number, the better.
 Anything below 50 is classified as “healthy.”
 Fifty to 100 is “moderate” while 100-150 is unhealthy for “sensitive groups.”
 Anything above 150 is bad for everyone.
 Parts of Minnesota exceeded that number on Saturday.

 Health officials advise people with asthma and other lung disease, heart disease, children and older adults to avoid prolonged exposure to smoke and limit strenuous activities.
-They said to avoid burning things that could make the air pollution worse, and keep windows and doors closed to keep the smoke from getting inside.
+They said to avoid burning things that could make the air pollution worse and to keep windows and doors closed.

-“This is something that’s become part of our summer here the last few years," said Strus, "and I think a lot of us are just looking forward to seeing a little more movement in the atmospheric winds and we’ll be able to hopefully disperse some of the smoke out of here in the next few days.”
+“This is something that’s become part of our summer here the last few years,” Strus said, “and I think a lot of us are just looking forward to seeing a little more movement in the atmospheric winds and we’ll be able to hopefully disperse some of the smoke out of here in the next few days.”

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/climate-and-environment